 Radiographic inspection uses an isotope or an x-ray tube to create an image.
 Volumetric inspection detects defects which are not open to the surface, and which may not otherwise be detectable.

-Our industry-leading radiographic testing capabilities include a range of traditional and more advanced digital methods of radiographic inspection:
+Our industry-leading radiographic testing and inspection capabilities include a range of traditional and more advanced digital methods of radiographic inspection:

 Element’s radiographic inspection staff are certified to ASNT Central Certification Program (ACCP), PCN (ISO 9712 compliant), EN 4179 and NAS 410.
-Our Level II and Level III technicians can perform conventional film radiography, a portable method which is capable of revealing the most microscopic cracks in metallic materials.
+Our Level II and Level III technicians can perform conventional film radiography, a portable method which is capable of revealing the most microscopic cracks in metallic materials through metallurgical testing.

 Close Proximity Radiography (CPR)